sfia-o/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.

+## How to Play

+- Use the WASD keys to command the snake up, down, left or right.
+- Use QEZ to send short messages to other players.
+- Eat the red dot to gain points and grow, but remember to not hit the walls, yourself or the other player.
+- When you're done press CTRL + C to exit.